schibsted/deathstar/README.md

 ### Mkay, what is it capable of?

-Death Star currently supports the following simulations:
+Deathstar currently supports the following simulations:

 - **`error`** - make the target under attack throw HTTP errors
 - **`slow`** - make the target extremely slooow